omar-adel1/Computer-Graphics-Visualization/README.md

 5. Edit the shape by selecting the edit option in the sidebar and clicking on the shape in the renderer window
 6. Save the shapes to a txt or csv file by selecting the save option in the sidebar
 7. Load shapes from a txt or csv file by selecting the load option in the sidebar
+8. Undo and redo the previous actions by selecting the corresponding options in the sidebar